opensafely-core/ehrql/docs/tutorial/installation-and-setup.md

 * downloading a directory of dummy data that we will use for demonstrations in the rest of the documentation.

-It assumes that you have already read the short [Introduction to ehrQL concepts](../introduction/introduction-to-concepts.md).

 ## Working with ehrQL

 ### ehrQL is run via a command-line interface